Search for a tool

 How to calculate Precision?

-For a search, the precision is the ratio of the number of pertinent items found over the total number of items found.
+In information retrieval, precision is the ratio between the number of relevant items retrieved and the total number of items retrieved.

 $$ \text{Precision}=\frac{|\{\text{Relevant items}\}\cap\{\text{Retrieved items}\}|}{|\{\text{Retrieved items}\}|} $$